Email Processing in Lua

 Overridden metamethods: None

-The table contains the result of object analysis performed on a certain platform in Dr.Web vxCube.
-The table structure is roughly equivalent to the TaskFinished object received via the Dr.Web vxCube API.
+Contains the result of object analysis performed on a separate platform in Dr.Web vxCube.
+The table structure is roughly equivalent to the TaskFinished object received using the Dr.Web vxCube API.

 Field